gerac83/ug_stereomatcher/README.md

 # ug_stereomatcher

-## Authors (see package.xml for contact info): Paul Cockshott, Gerardo Aragon-Camarasa, Tian Xu, Mozhgan Chimeh and J. Paul Siebert
+**Authors (see package.xml for contact info):** Paul Cockshott, Gerardo Aragon-Camarasa, Tian Xu, Mozhgan Chimeh and J. Paul Siebert

+**SEE LICENSE BEFORE USING THIS SOFTWARE**

 The ug_stereomatcher ROS package comprises the University of Glasgow GPU stereo matcher and nodes to compute point clouds from disparity maps for each operational mode as described below.